winter-loo/settings-neovim/README.md

 ## nvim-tree

-`a` command adds a new file or directory.
+- `a`: add a new file or directory.
 Directory is a file ending with '/'

+- `r`: rename file or directory

+- `ctrl+x`: open file in a split